How much do solar panels cost in 2025?

 A small residential solar panel system costs around $14,210 before considering any financial incentives.
 On the bright side, that price effectively drops to $9,937 after considering the full federal solar tax credit.
 Depending on your household energy needs, you might need a larger or smaller system.

-Average solar panel system cost by system size
+Average cost of solar panels by system size

-How much do solar panels cost in different states?
+How much does it cost to get solar panels in different states?

 What else affects solar installation costs?